elvisyjlin/media-scraper/README.md

 `media-scraper` utilizes the web driver to simulate a user browsing web pages.
 With the web driver, sessions and cookies easily can be handled easily but it works slightly slowly.
-On the other hand, I'm currently working on another [repository](https://github.com/elvisyjlin/tumblrer), which crawls media only by HTTP requests.
+On the other hand, I'm currently working on the migration of another [repository](https://github.com/elvisyjlin/tumblrer), which crawls media only by HTTP requests, to this repository.
+See [here](https://github.com/elvisyjlin/media-scraper/tree/master/tumblrer).

 ##### General-purpose Scraping